When To Use Vitamin C Serum: The Best Time To Apply

 Evening Order

-- Cleanser (double cleanse if wearing SPF/makeup)
+- Cleanser (double cleanse if wearing SPF or makeup)

 - Toner (optional)